libretime/libretime/docs/admin-manual/setup/install.md

 :::caution

-Don't use the https://github.com/libretime/libretime-debian-packaging repository, it is only used to create LibreTime packages.
+Don't use the https://github.com/libretime/libretime-debian-packaging repository, it's only used to create LibreTime packages.

 :::